Enjoying your stay in 2022

 If you live in a town or city, or have not visited the countryside much, you may not be familiar with the natural hazards that exist everywhere.
 There are numerous plants that can hurt, including stinging nettles, brambles and thorns – the plants’ natural defence mechanisms – as well as countless plants that can do a lot of damage if eaten.
 The rule of thumb is if you are not sure then don’t touch, and most definitely don’t eat!
 Do not touch or collect any mushrooms or fungi, unless you are an expert they are very difficult to identify.

-We do not see many foxes here, but there are badger setts in the vicinity.
+We see many foxes here and there are badger setts in the vicinity.
 If you see a badger – usually only at night – do not approach it, it is simply going about its business, but they can become aggressive if they feel threatened.

 The nuisance of flies and other biting insects that occur everywhere in the UK in summer is unavoidable.
 Mostly they are just doing their jobs collecting food so please take a sensible approach, keep food covered especially sweet things that might attract insects on warm days.
 As the river is fast flowing and tidal we do not particularly suffer from mosquitos or midges.
 Insect repellent and keeping your skin covered are the best defence if you are bothered by them.